Marylebone station: GCR and LNER

 The early history of Marylebone is tied into the Great Central Railway (GCR)'s Great Central Main Line (GCML) extension into London.
 When Sir Edward Watkin became chairman of the Manchester, Sheffield and Lincolnshire Railway (MS&LR) in 1864, the line was not particularly lucrative as it had no direct connection to London.
-Watkin was unhappy about transferring traffic to the Great Northern Railway, and when he became chairman of the Metropolitan Railway in 1872, he decided to build a dedicated line between the MS&LR and Central London.
+Watkin was unhappy about transferring traffic to the Great Northern Railway and, when he became chairman of the Metropolitan Railway in 1872, he decided to build a dedicated line between the MS&LR and Central London.

 The approach to Marylebone was the last section of the Great Central Main Line to be built.
 Progress was delayed in the 1890s because of objections, particularly as the line would pass through Lord's, the principal cricket ground in London and home of Marylebone Cricket Club.
-Watkin promised that Lord's would not be disrupted by the railway construction, and an act of Parliament to complete the line was passed on 28 March 1893.
+Watkin promised that Lord's would not be disrupted by the railway construction and an act of Parliament to complete the line was passed on 28 March 1893.
 The station was built on a 51 acre site around Blandford and Harewood Squares, west of Regent's Park.
 More than 4,000 working-class people were evicted from their homes to turn Harewood Avenue and Rossmore Road into approach roads; around 2,600 of them were rehomed in new apartments near St. John's Wood Road.
-Watkin resigned the chairmanship in 1894 following ill health, and was replaced by Lord Wharncliffe.
+Watkin resigned the chairmanship in 1894, following ill-health, and was replaced by Lord Wharncliffe.
 The approach to the station through Lord's was achieved by a cut-and-cover tunnel constructed between September 1896 and May 1897, avoiding the cancellation of any cricket.

 The station opened to coal traffic on 27 July 1898 and to passengers on 15 March 1899.
 It was the terminus of the GCR's London extension main line – the last major railway line to be built into London until High Speed 1.
 The Great Central Railway linked London to stations in High Wycombe, Aylesbury, Rugby, Leicester, Nottingham, Sheffield and Manchester.
-Local services from northwest Middlesex, High Wycombe and Aylesbury also terminated at Marylebone.
+Local services from north-west Middlesex, High Wycombe and Aylesbury also terminated at Marylebone.
 The GCR moved its headquarters to Marylebone from Manchester in 1905.

 The station was designed by Henry William Braddock, a civil engineer for the GCR.
 It has a modest design owing to the GCR's lack of money.
 The main booking hall is 63 ft by 40 ft 6 in.
-It is a domestic version of the "Wrenaissance" revival style that fits in with the residential surroundings with Dutch gables, employing warm brick and cream-coloured stone.
+It is a domestic version of the Wrenaissance revival style that fits in with the residential surroundings with Dutch gables, employing warm brick and cream-coloured stone.
 The GCR crest was worked into the wrought iron railings in numerous places.